rogerhu/compsci_guides/Battleships-in-a-Board.md

 - Can battleships be attached to one another?
     - There will always be at least one horizontal or vertical cell separating two battleships.
 - What is the time and space constraints?
-    - Time complexity should be O(m*n), m being the rows of the matrix and n being the columns of matrix.
-Space complexity should be O(1), excluding the recursive stack.
+    - Time complexity should be `O(M*N)`, m being the rows of the matrix and n being the columns of matrix.
+Space complexity should be `O(1)`, excluding the recursive stack.

 ```markdown